 Anyone that owns a wood-burning fireplace should have a fireplace screen.
 Especially those that have carpet nearby or those that have children or pets that need to be protected from getting too close to the fire.
-Fireplace screens are only necessary when you're actually burning a fire in a wood-burning fireplace.
+Decorative fireplace screens are only necessary when you're actually burning a fire in a wood-burning fireplace.
 The screen doesn't serve a purpose, other than decoration when there is no fire, nor does it protect from a gas-burning log, which typically does not have embers, sparks, or ash billowing from it.

 There are a wide selection of manufacturers in the fireplace screens industry.

 - Pilgrim — Pilgrim has been in business for over 60 years and is currently the nation's best-selling manufacturer of screens.
 Pilgrim products are heavily built, with sturdy welds and smooth seams.
 Their fireplace screens are available in a wide variety of colors and styles.
 These screens are so well-built that the manufacturer proudly offers a lifetime warranty.

 - Cascade — Cascade is a top manufacturer of hanging mesh (coil mesh) screens.
 They offer an abundant variety of factory-cut sizes, plus the ability to custom produce specialty panels and finishes as needed.
 Cascade products are manufactured in Tualatin, Oregon, and the company exports its products globally.